 10 Data security

 The College takes the security of personal data seriously.
 The College has internal policies and controls in place to protect personal data at rest or in transit against loss, accidental destruction, misuse or disclosure, and to ensure that data is not accessed, except by staff in the proper performance of their duties.

 Where the College engages third parties to process personal data on its behalf, such parties do so on the basis of written instructions, ie a data sharing agreement and/or under contractual agreement.
 Third party suppliers are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.

 11 Impact assessments

 Some of the processing that the College carries out may result in risks to privacy.
-Where processing would result in a high risk to individual's rights and freedoms, the College will carry out a Privacy Impact Assessment (PIA) to determine the necessity and proportionality of processing.
+Where processing would result in a high risk to individual's rights and freedoms, the College will carry out a Data Privacy Impact Assessment (DPIA) to determine the necessity and proportionality of processing.
 This will include considering the purposes for which the activity is carried out, the risks to individuals and the measures that can be put in place to mitigate those risks.

 12 International data transfers

 The College will not transfer personal data to countries outside the EEA unless there are suitable safeguards, and the country or territory can ensure an adequate level of protection of the rights and freedoms of data subjects in relation to the processing of personal data.

 Fellows, members, employees and job applicants are responsible for helping the College keep their personal data accurate and up to date.

 Staff may have access to the personal data of other individuals (in the course of their, employment, contract, volunteer period, internship or apprenticeship).
 Where this is the case, the College relies on individuals to help meet its data protection obligations to staff and to members, customers and clients.